xiangze/CSpaperTopicViewer/Readme.md

-# CVPR papers pretty html
+# CVPR papers topic viewer

 This is a set of scripts for creating visual summary for all papers published at CVPR.
 The original idea is from https://github.com/colincsl/cvpr2013papers
 They show how one can manipulate PDFs, analyze word frequencies,